SuperOfficeDocs/superoffice-docs/docs/onsite/win-client/prepare-server.md

 ## ODBC and ADO.NET connections

-Most parts of SuperOffice product family use ADO.NET connection.
-There are some exceptions which for historical reasons use ODBC connection.
+Most parts of SuperOffice product family use an ADO.NET connection.
+There are some exceptions, which for historical reasons use an ODBC connection.

 ### Win client

 Win client uses a mix of ODBC and ADO.NET connections.
-The new parts (e.g. selections, quote, bulk update, guide, archives) use ADO.NET, some parts like e.g. Diary are ODBC based.
+The new parts (for example selections, quote, bulk update, guide, archives) use ADO.NET, some parts like for example Diary are ODBC based.

 Win Admin client uses a mix of ODBC and ADO.NET connections.
-E.g. Prototype generation uses ADO.NET, Import use ODBC.
+E.g. Prototype generation uses ADO.NET, Import uses ODBC.

-Import in Win Admin is the only place which can benefit from SQL Native client driver with bulk copy capabilities.
+Import in Win Admin is the only place taht can benefit from SQL Native client driver with bulk copy capabilities.
 In other parts using ODBC the difference in performance between SQL Native Client and Microsoft ODBC Driver is insignificant.

 On SQL Server we are using the .NET version of the bulk copy functionality which is just as fast as the ODBC.
 SORT.exe, SORTS.exe, SoTrvGate.exe, Reporter Studio - these use ODBC.